cedadev/CFAPyX/docs/source/inspiration.rst

 CFA parameters are now included in the CF conventions (as of CF version 1.12 - November 2024), and define how so-called 'aggregation variables' should be defined within a CFA-netCDF file.
-A CFA-netCDF file acts as a reference file to a set of Fragment files (which may be netCDF or other formats), and an appropriate application reader (like
-CFAPyX) is able to read and interpret the aggregated data into the proper set of variables and dimensions that cover the extent of the set of Fragment files.
+A CFA-netCDF file acts as a reference file to a set of Fragment files (which may be netCDF or other formats), and an appropriate application reader (like cfapyx) is able to read and interpret the aggregated data into the proper set of variables and dimensions that cover the extent of the set of Fragment files.
 Accessing a subset of the data is then made more efficient as the application reader can fetch only the portions of the array required by the user for any particular computation.